 - 1. Reports of surveys and evaluations should be exemplarily provided as documents in the Appendix of the SER. - 2.
 A monitoring system for measuring continuous progress (progress report) should become further elaborated and to be available in the post accreditation evaluations. - 3.
-Key quality parameters of the study program such as number of applications, enrolment, completion rate, duration of the study and grade overview should be included into the QA mechanism on a regular basis and also provided in the SER continuously and updated.

-4. Aggregated results of the course evaluations should be provided to the teaching staff, the FAV management and included in the SER.
+Key quality parameters of the study program such as number of applications, enrolment, completion rate, duration of the study and grade overview should be included into the QA mechanism on a regular basis and also provided in the SER continuously and updated. - 4.
+Aggregated results of the course evaluations should be provided to the teaching staff, the FAV management and included in the SER. - 5.
+Development of an Institutional research office will enhance all these efforts.